 Established in 2016, the Stephen B. Shepard Prize for Investigative Reporting honors a deserving graduate of the Craig Newmark Graduate School of Journalism at CUNY.

-This prize will be awarded to a Newmark J-School alumnus/a who has produced the best investigative work in 2021.
-The honoree will be recognized at the Awards for Excellence in Journalism Gala and will receive $5,000, generously funded by The Tow Foundation.
+This prize will be awarded to a Newmark J-School alum who has produced the best investigative work in 2022.
+The honoree will receive $5,000, generously funded by The Tow Foundation.
 The award is named for Founding Dean Stephen Shepard.

-The winner will be chosen by a committee that includes Dean Sarah Bartlett, Associate Dean Andrew Mendelson, Assistant Dean Geraldine Baum, Assistant Dean Yahaira Castro and Director of Editorial Projects John Mancini.
-Nominees’ work will be judged on subject importance, originality, reporting, writing, and presentation.
+The winner will be chosen by a committee that includes Newmark J-School faculty and staff.
+Nominees’ work will be judged on subject importance, originality, reporting, writing and presentation.

 2021 — Roxanna Asgarian ’11